Chocks: Indian Political Dynamics

 Regarding the Ayodhya Movement, in 1986, the Babri Masjid was unlocked for worship based on the orders of the District Court of Faizabad, with the Congress Government complying without appeal.
 Additionally, in the late 1980s, Doordarshan aired the serials "Ramayana" and "Mahabharata".

-During the 1989 parliamentary elections, the BJP focused on the Ayodhya Ram Temple campaign.
-In response, Rajiv Gandhi allowed the Vishwa Hindu Parishad to lay the foundation stone for the Ayodhya Ram Temple near the Babri Masjid and also campaigned for Ram Rajya after the election victory.
+During the 1989 General Election, the BJP focused on the Ayodhya Ram Temple campaign alongside the unproven Bofors scandal.
+In response to the BJP's Ayodhya campaign, Rajiv Gandhi allowed the Vishwa Hindu Parishad to lay the foundation stone for the Ayodhya Ram Temple near the Babri Masjid and also campaigned for Ram Rajya after the Election victory.
 Following this, in 1989, the Vishwa Hindu Parishad laid the foundation stone for the Ayodhya Ram Temple on a part of the disputed site, not near it.
 Later, Rajiv Gandhi expressed regret as he was unaware that it would be on a disputed site.
 Despite a promise to wait for the court verdict, the Vishva Hindu Parishad broke it by laying the foundation stone on a part of the disputed site itself, escalating the Ram Janmabhoomi campaign.

 Janata Dal (1988)